 Through it all, the connections with patients, families, doctors, and staff were what kept Sister Sarah working at the Children’s Hospital.
 Though she is retired now, that has not kept her from returning.
 “I love this campus and that’s why I come back here as a volunteer,” she explains.
 These days, she helps direct guests and answer calls, but her training, as a nurse has never really left her, as evidenced by a recent encounter she had while volunteering.

-The front entrance of the Children's Hospital as seen from Santa Rosa Street in Downtown San Antonio.
+The Children's Hospital as seen from the UTSA Downtown Campus rooftop.
 Michael Cirlos / Centro San Antonio

-Top image: Centro San Antonio ambassadors are seen passing by The Children's Hospital in Downtown San Antonio.
+Top image: The Children's Hospital in Downtown San Antonio as seen from UTSA Downtown campus rooftop.
 Michael Cirlos / Centro San Antonio